croct-tech/templates/templates/croct/ui/block/carousel-section/README.md

 # Introduction

 A carousel section displays multiple banners in a rotating, swipeable format.
-Besides the static, generic set of banners, it can also display personalized content for different audiences.

-Positioned prominently on home pages, landing pages, or product sections, it allows for showcasing a variety of highlights within limited space.
-By cycling through content, a carousel section keeps the layout dynamic while maintaining visual interest and emphasizing multiple focal points.
+Often used on home pages, landing pages, or product sections to showcase various highlights within limited space, it helps keep the layout dynamic and maintains visual interest.

+Running AB tests on banner order, visuals, or messaging and personalizing the banners based on audience segments, such as showing different promotions by source, device, or behavior, can increase engagement and conversion.

 > [!TIP Need the code?]
-> Explore popular React carousel libraries in our [guide](https://blog.croct.com/post/best-react-carousel-slider-libraries?utm_medium=cli&utm_source=template&utm_campaign=00000000.CO.DE.ui_block&utm_content=carousel).
+> Explore popular React carousel libraries in our [guide](https://blog.croct.com/post/best-react-carousel-slider-libraries.

 ## Usage